 I have written elsewhere about general suggestions on home computer security.
 Summary:

 Use common sense.
-To avoid malware problems, use good sense when surfing and clicking: don't click on links in mail from strangers, and don't install software from untrusted sources.
+To avoid malware problems, use good sense when surfing and clicking.
 Don't enter sensitive information, like credit card numbers, into untrusted or insecure web pages.
 Be suspicious.
 Watch out for scams and fraud.
 Here is a nice article: Mac security: scams and fraud.

 I installed the free version of the ClamXAV anti-malware scanner on my Mac.
 This program does not splice into Mail or the file system to watch for new files: it only scans directories you point it at.
 So far it has not found any problems on my computer, when I use it to check attachments sent me by others.

 Malware scanners can check your whole hard drive, or selected files, when you tell them to.
 Malware checkers attach themselves into programs on your computer, such as Mail, and check files when they enter your computer; to do this they have to hook into applications and system facilities in ways that the malware cannot bypass.
 Such hookups are sometimes broken by OS updates, or lead to problems using your computer, or consume excessive resources.

 Anti-malware programs' definition files must be updated very often in order to be useful.
 Anti-malware companies constantly capture and analyze new malware that is designed to evade existing detectors.
 Then they update their malware definitions and detection methods, and make updates available to you.
 Your computer can be attacked before you get protection installed.
 Recently, there have been multiple malware variants released in a single day, faster than the anti-malware software can be updated to catch it.
 See Rich Mogull's article "Do You Need Mac Antivirus Software in 2013?" for his view.